Parish of Cowan

-The Parish of Cowan, is a civil parish of the County of Cumberland.
+The Parish of Cowan is a civil parish of Cumberland County, New South Wales.

-The Parish is in the Hundred of Dundas and Hornsby Shire Council.
-The parish is on the Hawkesbury River.
+The parish is in the Hundred of Dundas and Hornsby Shire Council.
+The parish is also on the Hawkesbury River.

-Cowan is believed to be an Aboriginal word meaning 'opposite', 'other side' or 'big water'. in the language of the Guringgai tribe, a Sydney Aboriginal Clan of the area.
+Cowan is believed to be an Aboriginal word meaning 'opposite', 'other side' or 'big water' in the language of the Guringgai tribe, a Sydney Aboriginal clan of the area.

-Today much of the parish is National Park, though the towns of Cowan and Brooklyn, New South Wales are in the Parish.
+Today much of the parish is national park, though the towns of Cowan and Brooklyn are in the parish.

-The Sydney to Newcastle Freeway and Central Coast and Sydney to Newcastle Railway Lines pass through the Parish.
+The Sydney to Newcastle Freeway and Central Coast and Sydney to Newcastle Railway Lines pass through the parish.